godotengine/godot-docs/classes/class_tween.rst

             Tween.TRANS_LINEAR, Tween.EASE_IN_OUT)
     tween.start()

 Many methods require a property name, such as ``"position"`` above.
 You can find the correct property name by hovering over the property in the Inspector.
-You can also provide the components of a property directly by using ``"property:component"`` (eg. ``position:x``), where it would only apply to that particular component.
+You can also provide the components of a property directly by using ``"property:component"`` (e.g. ``position:x``), where it would only apply to that particular component.

 Many of the methods accept ``trans_type`` and ``ease_type``.
 The first accepts an :ref:`TransitionType<enum_Tween_TransitionType>` constant, and refers to the way the timing of the animation is handled (see `easings.net <https://easings.net/>`_ for some examples).
 The second accepts an :ref:`EaseType<enum_Tween_EaseType>` constant, and controls where the ``trans_type`` is applied to the interpolation (in the beginning, the end, or both).
 If you don't know which transition and easing to pick, you can try different :ref:`TransitionType<enum_Tween_TransitionType>` constants with :ref:`EASE_IN_OUT<class_Tween_constant_EASE_IN_OUT>`, and use the one that looks best.